We've seen your emails. We know you have questions about logistics, porters and altitude. Here are the most popular:

 Where should I stay if my international flight arrives in Lima in the evening?

 There is only one hotel at the Lima airport.
-The Ramada Inn is connected to the arrivals terminal by a skybridge on the 2nd floor.
+The Wyndham Costa del Sol is connected to the arrivals terminal by a skybridge on the 2nd floor.
 It takes literally 2 minutes to walk from the terminal to the lobby of the hotel.
 The hotel is expensive by Peruvian standards (in excess of $250 per double room per night).
-Adios Adventure Travel offers a preferred rate of $190 per double room for our groups.
-Please ask and we'll be happy to make a reservation for you.
+We have found cheaper rates by calling their toll free number 877-999-3223 or booking on Expedia or Orbitz.
 The hotel will accommodate as many as 3 to a room, but not 4.

 Do I need vaccinations to visit Machu Picchu?